General Program Requirements:

 Two terms of graduate coursework in Statistics must be successfully completed in the first year of study.

 A minimum of 6 credits is required, with at least 2 of the 6 credits required to be in PSY 9999.
 The remaining 4 credits can be taken in any combination of PSY 9994, PSY 9998, and PSY 9999.
-At least one credit of PSY 9999 must be taken in the term of graduation.
+At least one credit of PSY 9999 must be taken in the semester/summer session of graduation.

 Internship: An internship is required for the Clinical Psychology area of specialization.